-For over a century, the Muskegon Lakeshore Chamber of Commerce has been the enthusiastic voice and supporter of our diverse business community.
+For over 135 years the Muskegon Lakeshore Chamber of Commerce has been the enthusiastic voice and supporter of our diverse business community.

 Networking, promotion, advocacy, business resources, and strategic partners, position our members for success.
 From a one-person start-up with a vision to organizations with thousands of employees, there is something here for everyone who loves business.